DavidMorano/rightcore/fixkeyes/README.txt

 FIXKEYES

-This program is used as a filter to "fix up" the Keyes2000 newsletters !
+This program is used as a filter to "fix up" the Keyes2000 newsletters!